London Design Biennale 2018 Medal

 London Design Biennale 2018 Best Design Medal

-The London Design Biennale 2018 Best Design Medal, awarded to the contribution with the most exceptional design, supported by Princess yachts has been presented to Latvia.
+The London Design Biennale 2018 Best Design Medal, awarded to the contribution with the most exceptional design, supported by Princess yachts was presented to Latvia.

-Latvia's interactive installation consists of a meditative space, in which visitors can explore the relationship between people and nature.
+Latvia's interactive installation consisted of a meditative space, in which visitors explored the relationship between people and nature.

 - Administering Body: Latvian National Museum of Art, Decorative Arts and Design Museum